AqibNaeem19/flatui-clone/README.md

 ## MoreOver, The modifications integrated by Aqib is as follow's:
 * Added Author name in the palette.
 * Added Responsive footer in the Project.
+* Integrate another color code format **[ HSL ]**.
 * Editor shows text whenever your editor got out of colors.
-* Implemented my own function of coping the color code instead of using copy-to-clipboard npm dependency.
+* Implemented my own function of coping the color code instead of using **copy-to-clipboard** npm dependency.
 * Form Validator for Author name.
-* Integrate my own slider for changing intensity with the help rc-slider npm package.
+* Integrate my own slider for changing intensity with the help **rc-slider** npm package.
 * Restrict user from deleting all the Palettes due to which PaletteList becomes empty.
-  * First hides the delete button inorder to save the primary palettes from deleting.
+  * **First** hides the delete button inorder to save the primary palettes from deleting.
 But this is not the secure feature.
 As it could be enabled using the chrome dev tools.
-  * Secondly restrict deleting function from performing the filter operation on the primary palettes.
+  * **Secondly** restrict deleting function from performing the filter operation on the primary palettes.
 * Solved a bug belonging to showing different color shades then what user clicks for.
 It happens for only single color box. which were right in the center of the screen.